Submodular Functions: Learnability, Structure, and Optimization: Learning Submodular Functions

 \subsection{Product Distributions}

 \SectionName{special} A first natural and common step in studying learning problems is to study learnability of functions when the examples are distributed according to the uniform distribution or a product distribution \cite{KKMS,KDS,LMN}.
-In this section we consider learnability of submodular functions when the underlying distribution is a product distribution and provide an algorithm that PMAC learns Lipschitz submodular functions with a constant approximation factor.
+In this section we consider learnability of submodular functions when the underlying distribution is a product distribution.
+Building on our concentration results in \Section{subsec-concentr} we provide an algorithm that PMAC learns the class of Lipschitz submodular functions with a constant approximation factor.

+We will let $L < M < H$ and $K$ be universal constants, whose values we can take to be $L = 10550$, $M = 11250$, $H=12500$, and $K=26000$.
 We begin with the following technical lemma which states some useful concentration bounds.

 {Let $f : 2^{[n]} \rightarrow \bR$ be a non-negative, monotone, submodular, $1$-Lipschitz function.
 Suppose that $S_1, \ldots, S_l$ are drawn from a product distribution $D$ over $2^{[n]}$.
 Let $\mu$ the empirical average $\mu = \sum_{i=1}^\ell \targetf(S_i) / \ell$, which is our estimate for $\expectover{S \sim D}{\targetf(S)}$.
 Let $\epsilon,\delta \leq 1/5$.
-We have: \begin{enumerate} \item[(1)] If $\expect{\targetf(S)} > 500 \log(1/\epsilon)$ and $\ell \geq 12 \log(1/\delta)$ then
+We have: \begin{enumerate} \item[(1)] If $\expect{\targetf(S)} > H \log(1/\epsilon)$ and $\ell \geq 16 \log(1/\delta)$ then

-\item[(2)] If $\expect{\targetf(S)} > 400 \log(1/\epsilon)$ and $\ell \geq 12 \log(1/\delta)$ then
+\item[(2)] If $\expect{\targetf(S)} > L \log(1/\epsilon)$ and $\ell \geq 16 \log(1/\delta)$ then